bifurcationkit/BifurcationKit.jl/README.md

 - Newton-Krylov solver with nonlinear deflation and preconditioner.
 It can be used for branch switching for example.
 - Continuation written as an [iterator](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/iterator/)
 - Monitoring user functions along curves computed by continuation, see [events](https://bifurcationkit.github.io/BifurcationKitDocs.jl/dev/EventCallback/)
-- Continuation methods: PALC, Moore Penrose, Deflated continuation, ...
+- Continuation methods: PALC, Moore Penrose, Deflated continuation, ANM, ...
 - Bifurcation points located with a bisection algorithm
 - detection of Branch, Fold, Hopf bifurcation point of stationary solutions and computation of their normal form.
 - Automatic branch switching at branch points (whatever the dimension of the kernel)